AL333Z/fp-lib-design/fp-lib-design.md

 ---

-# Transacted Consumer - second iteration
+## JmsTransactedConsumer - 2nd iteration

 - all effects are expressed in the types (`IO`, etc...) ✅
 - resource lifecycle handled via `Resource` ✅